omranjamal/Casus/README.md

 **Note:** The Casus main class could be used to enforce secure Generators.

 ##Cryptographically Secure?
-If your Generator is Cryptographically Secure (uses an CSPRNG Algorithm) then you have to specify it so that Casus dosen't complain.
+If your Generator is Cryptographically Secure (uses an CSPRNG Algorithm) then you have to specify it so that Casus doesn't complain.

 You can do that simply by setting the `$secure` property in your Generator class to `true` like:
 ```PHP